 How Fintech won over their customers

-The Fintech revolution brought us better finance management tools, mobile payments, crowdfunding, fast loans, peer-to-peer lending, and even Insurtech solutions (Insurance technology).
+The Fintech disruption in banking brought us better finance management tools, mobile payments, crowdfunding, fast loans, peer-to-peer lending, and even Insurtech solutions (Insurance technology).
 All of this was done by brilliant minds that came together, understood the significance of Design thinking and created services in an environment where banks struggled.
 Fintech innovators understand the real struggle customers face when they have to perform banking services.

 Fintech startups understand that splitting banking services and mastering at least one of them will grant them recognition and maximum customer satisfaction.
 This is where banks have failed with their online services.
 There are so many that are overly complex and extremely confusing comparing with friendly Fintech and Insurtech UI design.
 Some Fintechs and Insurtechs have a design vision that traditional financial institutions lack, and that vision is about delightful user experience.